lglearn/magic-candle-1-reverse-eng/README.md

 # magic-candle-1-reverse-eng
-Reverse engineering of the old DOS game 'The Magic Candle 1' (1989)
+Reverse engineering of the old DOS game 'The Magic Candle' (1989)
 ===============================================================

 https://en.wikipedia.org/wiki/Magic_Candle

-The Magic Candle is an old RPG videogame from 1989 with 2 sequels (hence the '1', added for clarification).
+The Magic Candle (1) is an old RPG videogame from 1989 with 2 sequels (hence the '1', added for clarification).

 Game screenshots: